PlayStation 5 Media Apps Confirmed, Sony Explains the Media Space

 As previously hinted by instruction pages for the Media Remote, a host of media apps will be available for PlayStation 5 on day one.
 Those apps include Apple TV, Disney+, Netflix, Spotify, Twitch, and YouTube.
-Several others are coming to the next-gen console as well, such as Amazon Prime Video, MyCanal, Hulu, and Peacock.
+Several others are coming to the next-gen console as well, such as Amazon Prime Video, MyCanal, Hulu, and Peacock, though it seems like at least some of these may not be available at launch.
+While the list does designate “an others,” it makes no direct mention of popular apps like HBO Max and others that the PS4 already supports.

 Sony confirmed these details in a PlayStation Blog post, which further breaks down how users will access entertainment apps.
 Last week’s PlayStation 5 User Experience video showed how the Home Screen is divided into two pages–Games and Media.